wrld3d/wrld-indoor-maps-api/FORMAT.md

 ##### Paths
 Path information is optional and does not affect the appearance of the map.
 If paths are present, they will be processed for use by the eeGeo routing service.

 A path represents a portion of a route by which people can move from place to place within a building.
-Paths are defined in FeatureCollection object Paths defined in a particular level's path JSON are considered to lie on that level; paths between levels, such as elevators and stairs, must be defined in the main path JSON file.
+Paths defined in a particular level's path JSON are considered to lie on that level; paths between levels, such as elevators and stairs, must be defined in the main path JSON file.

 Each path GeoJSON file is expected to contain a FeatureCollection in the WGS84 (EPSG: 4326) Coordinate Reference System.
 Paths are represented as GeoJSON features with LineString geometry.
 Coordinates on the LineString are points along the path.
 Paths intersect if they have a point in common on the same level.